lendingkingorg/lk-backend/README.md

 ## Run Locally

-Install Java and Eclipse IDE on your system.
+Install Java, Eclipse IDE and PostgreSQL on your system.

 Steps to set-up the project in Eclipse: